matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 user profiles or a notifications feed for the room - and also, if ever needed, as an escape hatch to a bigger namespace if we hit shortage of sigils.

-The current proposal is also flexible enough to even incorporate the minimal syntax of this option as an alternative to its own notation - e.g., a further MSC could enable `matrix:id/%23matrix:matrix.org` as a synonym for `matrix:room/matrix:matrix.org`.
+The current proposal is also flexible enough to incorporate the minimal syntax of this option as an alternative to its own notation - e.g., a further MSC could enable `matrix:id/%23matrix:matrix.org` as a synonym for `matrix:room/matrix:matrix.org`.